Modern Slavery Statement - FY24

 Future’s Slavery and Human Trafficking Policy, which was introduced in May 2018, is reviewed and circulated annually together with ‘Warning Signs’ guidance, to all Future staff worldwide in order to increase awareness of this issue and influence positive behaviour within our organisation.
 The Warning Signs guidance helps staff identify warning signs which may indicate someone is a victim of slavery or

 human trafficking.
-These resources are made available to all employees via Future’s online People & Culture Hub (the “Hub”).
+These resources are made available to all employees via Future’s online People Site.
 The policy and Warning Signs guidance was most recently reviewed in August 2023 with no material changes made.

-Future intends to circulate the Supplier Code of Conduct, Modern Slavery Supplier Questionnaire and Slavery and Human Trafficking Policy in February 2024 to ensure new joiners (including those who joined following acquisition) are aware of these resources and their responsibility to help prevent modern slavery within Future and its supply chains.
+Future intends to circulate the Supplier Code of Conduct, Modern Slavery Supplier Questionnaire and Slavery and Human Trafficking Policy in FY 2025 to ensure new joiners (including those who joined following acquisition) are aware of these resources and their responsibility to help prevent modern slavery within Future and its supply chains.

-All employees who join Future following acquisitions are also provided with information regarding the Hub, including instructions as to where to access Future’s policies.
-In addition, modern slavery training is provided annually.
+All employees who join Future following acquisitions are also provided with information regarding the People Site, including instructions as to where to access Future’s policies.

 Training and guidance for Future employees emphasises the importance of ethical conduct, the principles of our Supplier Code of Conduct and the importance of undertaking due diligence in this area before appointing a supplier.